mtthwmths/kubernetes-notes/notes.md

         * Bindings
         * Others
     - etcd.service configuration must be set for High Availability clustes where there will be more than one
+    - can be on the controlPlane (stacked) or external (external (lol(hilarious)))
 - Replication Controller
     - helps run multiple copies of a pod or automatically bring up a new pod if one fails
     - older technology that is being replaced by Replica Set
 - ReplicaSet:
     - drives cluster to desired state through creation of Pods
+    - can use selectors, and is very smug about it when around RepController because they can't do that.
 - Daemon set:
     - puts one instance of your pod on each node.
     - used for monitoring or logging to be sure that each node has the same ability.